BirdVox/birdvoxdetect/README.md

 To analyze one file:

-    birdvoxdetect /path/to/file.wav
+    birdvoxdetect path/to/file.wav

 To analyze multiple files:

-    birdvoxdetect /path/to/file1.wav /path/to/file2.wav
+    birdvoxdetect path/to/file1.wav path/to/file2.wav

 To analyze one folder:

-    birdvoxdetect /path/to/folder
+    birdvoxdetect path/to/folder

+On Windows:

+    birdxodetect path\\to\\folder

 Optional arguments: